VincenzoImp/bigbrotr.com/src/content/docs/guides/getting-started.md

 description: A step-by-step guide to set up your Bigbrotr instance.
 ---

-This guide helps you quickly set up the **Bigbrotr** instance using Docker Compose, including PostgreSQL and pgAdmin.
+This guide helps you quickly set up the **Bigbrotr** instance using Docker Compose, including PostgreSQL, pgAdmin, and additional services.

 ## 1. Clone the Repository